bfoe/Label-Mask-tools/README.md

 This software is intended to be used in FSL (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki).
 In order to be able to execute the tools in the Python environment provided by FSL
 please install the NumPy, SciPy and NiBabel libaries with the command
-"sudo /usr/local/fsl/fslpython/bin/pip install numpy scipy nibabel"
+__sudo /usr/local/fsl/fslpython/bin/pip install numpy scipy nibabel__
 inside the FSL Virtual machine (tested on FSL 6.0.3)
 <br/>